zencart/documentation/content/user/sideboxes/sidebox_list.md

 weight: 10
 ---

+FIXME - work in progress

 You can see all the possible sideboxes by navigating to [Admin > Tools > Layout Boxes Controller](/user/admin_pages/tools/layout_boxes_controller/).

-*Examples:* the Information sidebox shows built-in pages like shipping, privacy, contact us, whereas the More Information sidebox shows define pages 2, 3 and 4.

-Sideboxes may be configured for display on the left or right hand side of your site; one is the search box for the header.
-They may only appear after certain actions or on certain pages.

-The sideboxes that come with the default Zen Cart include:
+The sideboxes that come with built-in to Zen Cart include:

 * **Banners**